 NN 1668 7128, 1344m elevation.

-Most people making it to that point were wet, cold, and tired, so you snap a murky picture of yourself and head back down.
+Most people making it to that point were wet, cold, and tired, so you get someone to snap a murky picture and you head back down.

 Then ascend Carn Dearg Meadhonach, and follow the ridgeline from there to Carn Mòr Dearg, and from there along the Carn Mòr Dearg Arête to summit Ben Nevis from the other side.